Maritime archaeology

 From desktop study to salvage

-Maritime archaeology is a science inviting many disciplines to merge, such as traditional archaeology and geology but also hydrographic surveying, data sampling and analysis and GIS mapping.
-We combine this with the latest insights, up to date understandings of regulations and a lot of passion to support your project every step of the way.
+Maritime archaeology combines several disciplines, including traditional archaeology and geology, hydrographic surveying, data sampling and analysis, and GIS mapping.
+We combine these expertises with the latest insights, up to date understandings of regulations and passion to support your project every step of the way.

 Periplus Archeomare